NebeyouMusie/AI-Crew-for-Instagram-Post/README.md

 5. `lib/utils.py`: contains a function to initialize our llm.
 6. `setup/agents.py`: contains a class for setting up different agents with specific skills and a particular job to do.
 7. `setup/tasks.py`: contains a class for setting up different tasks which are specific assignments completed by agents.
-8. `setup/tools`: contains a folder for setting up a tool which is a skill or function that agents can utilize to perform various actions.
+8. `setup/tools`: contains a folder for setting up a tool which is a skill or function that agents can utilize to perform various action

 ## Installation
  1. Prerequisites